puzzlepeaches/Log4jCenter/README.md

 # Notes

 * Included in the utils directory is the repository [vcenter_saml_login](https://github.com/horizon3ai/vcenter_saml_login).
-You can use this in combination with the `-e` flag to exfiltrate the vCenter SAML signing database and generate an administrative login cookie for vSphere.
+You can use this in combination with the e flag to exfiltrate the vCenter SAML signing database and generate an administrative login cookie for vSphere.
 You will need to install requirements separately.
 * For defenders, you can mitigate this issue using a patch coming soon or the workaround detailed [here](https://kb.vmware.com/s/article/87081)

 # Disclaimer